groberti/INSPIRE-NZ-Susceptibility/README.md

 This Extension is based off the [Natural Risk Zones Core Schema ](https://inspire.ec.europa.eu/schemas/nz-core/4.0/).
 Two Feature Types

 ## Usage
+This schema extension can be used with ETL tools to align hazard susceptibily maps and database.

 ## Acknowledgments
 This schema extension has been developed by Minerva Intelligence as a part of the INSPIRE Helsinki 2019 Data Challenge.